chen-uofsc/MachineLearning_EmissionModel/README.md

 ## Notebook:
 Contains code for training models, testing models, and randomforest model for testing feature importance.

-Notebook is incorporated with Google Colab and can be run using Colab GPUs.
+Notebook is incorporated with Google Colab and can be run using Colab GPUs..